DeepanshuGoel1122/DeepanshuGoel1122/README.md

-- 👋 Hi, I’m @DeepanshuGoel1122
+- 👋 Hi, I’m Deepanshu Goel
-- 👀 I’m interested in Web Development
-- 🌱 I’m currently learning React
+- 🌱 I’m currently learning Web Development and Python.

 <!---
 DeepanshuGoel1122/DeepanshuGoel1122 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.